firstmiddlelast/tiled-extensions/README.md

 Tips :
 * The larger the pattern size, the more the chances of a failure ("contradiction").
+* The more symmetries / rotations are added, the less constraints there are in the output.
+That may balance out the increase in pattern size.
 * The algorithm likes repetitive patterns on (very) small numbers of tiles.
 Since all the visible layers are part of a visible tile for the algorithm, try to keep visible layers to 2 or 3 at most.
 See [interactive examples](http://www.kchapelier.com/wfc-example/overlapping-model.html) of the working algorithm.
 * Transparent tiles in the input do not overwrite existing tiles when they are generated in the output selection.

 TODOs :
-* Use terrains information for building the patterns
+* Use terrains information for building the patterns in the tiled model
 * Generate around existing map tiles
 * Backtracking
 * Add a built-in list of sample patterns like the mazes in the interactive examples
+* Allow step by step generation